lobesoftllc/eCli/README.md

 # eCli
-CLI support for embedded project
+CLI support for tiny embedded project

 ## Used on
 - tiny mcu like **arm m0** and more advanced system like **stm32f4**